SnowflakePowered/snowflakepowered.github.io/_posts/2016-5-01-config-generation-part1.md

 ---
 layout: post
-title: Feature Preview - On-the-fly Configuration Generation Part 1.
+title: Feature Preview — On-the-fly Configuration Generation Part 1.
 ---

-# Feature Preview — On-the-fly Configuration Generation Part 1.

 This is part 1 of a multi-part series on the concept of "*configuration generation*", Snowflake's solution for integrating with emulators.
 This article talks about features soon-to-be merged into the main branch, but are not yet available, when the features are merged, this article will be updated accordingly.